 Do not make plans to travel to Canada/Kamloops unless you have:

-- A current Letter of Acceptance (LOA).
-If you deferred your admission and do not have an updated LOA, please notify your International Student Advisor (ISA) right away.
+- A current letter of acceptance (for new students) or letter of enrollment (for returning students).
+If you deferred your admission and do not have an updated LOA, please notify your international student advisor (ISA) right away.

 - Proof that you have enough money to support yourself and any family members who will accompany you to Canada.

-- Your airline will require proof of a negative polymerase chain reaction (PCR) test taken 72 hours prior to boarding your flight to Canada.
+- Proof of a COVID-19 test (not antigen test) taken 72 hours prior to boarding your flight to Canada.

 Planning your travel to Canada

 - Plan to travel to Canada no more than three to four weeks prior to the start of fall semester classes.
 Students arriving earlier than that may be denied boarding at the point of departure or denied entry upon arrival in Canada since their reason for being here that early may not be deemed essential.
 Some airlines might have stricter or different requirements for boarding.
 Please make sure you consult with your airline before booking your air ticket.

 - Notify us of your travel plans once your itinerary is finalized.
 This is a mandatory requirement if you need airport pickup in Kamloops